katzenpost/katzenpost/docs/specs/mixnet.rst

    All Nodes participating in the Mix Network MUST share a common view of time, via NTP or similar time synchronization mechanism.

+.. _4.1:

 4.1 Link Layer Connection Management
 ------------------------------------

-   All communication to and from participants in the Panoramix Mix Network is done via the Panoramix Mix Network Wire Protocol [PANMIXWIRE].
+   All communication to and from participants in the Panoramix Mix Network is done via the Panoramix Mix Network Wire Protocol [PANMIXWIRE]_.

    Nodes are responsible for establishing the connection to the next hop, for example, a mix in layer 0 will accept inbound connections